Who is the Top Investor In The Sherwin-Williams Company (SHW)?

 Sponsored

-The stock witnessed a -1.04% gain in the last 1 month and extending the period to 3 months gives it a 2.46%, and is -2.73% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.09% over the week and 2.08% over the month.
+The stock witnessed a -1.79% gain in the last 1 month and extending the period to 3 months gives it a 4.00%, and is 0.32% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.06% over the week and 2.00% over the month.

 The Sherwin-Williams Company (SHW) Analyst Forecasts